 - Type of Pool: Different materials have different price points.
 Fiberglass pools are often the most affordable, while concrete (gunite) pools are usually the most expensive.

-- Size and Depth: Larger pools with greater depth require more materials and labor, increasing the cost.
+- Size and Depth: Larger pools with greater depth require more materials and labor, increasing cost of inground pool.

 - Location: Costs vary by region, including labor rates and local permit fees.